alexander-eriksson-dev/diary/README.md

-# diary
+# journal
-A simple diary built with Python.
+A simple journal built with Python.

 * Django web framework
 * Bootstrap for responsive scaling/design